How To Prevent Dorm Theft In College - Our Dorm Expert Tips!

 The key is to not watch for something, but rather watch your stuff!

-With the ability to re-sell textbooks and post anything on Craigslist or even eBay, almost everything you own in your dorm room could have value.
+With the ability to re-sell textbooks and post anything on Craigslist, eBay, Offerup, or even Facebook, almost everything you own in your dorm room could have value.
 Even your jacket could be sold to a local consignment shop.
 So next time you leave a coat or a textbook on a library chair or in your dorm study room, don't be surprised if you become the next victim of dorm theft.

 What Can You Do to Secure Your Stuff?